John Williams Stoddard: Biography

 His interest in the financial possibilities of transportation was revealed by his involvement as Secretary in the Third Street Railway, five miles (8 km) of urban streetcar rails that ran the full length of Third Street in Dayton, and which gradually acquired other urban rail operators in Dayton.
-In the 1880s, Stoddard was also Vice President of Milburn, a Toledo, Ohio wagon manufacturer that originally built farm wagons but then evolved to produce bodies for Willys & Pope-Toledo in 1909 and then several models and styles of its own electric vehicles from 1915-1923 called the Milburn Light Electric.
+In the 1880s, Stoddard was also Vice President of Milburn, a Toledo, Ohio wagon manufacturer that originally built farm wagons but then evolved to produce bodies for Willys & Pope-Toledo in 1909 and then several models and styles of its own electric vehicles from 1915 to 1923 called the Milburn Light Electric.
 Milburn was sold to General Motors in 1923.

 In 1903, John W. Stoddard and his son Charles (1866–1921), having made a fortune in agricultural equipment, turned to making automobiles.
 John sent his son to Europe where he toured continental auto manufacturers.
 In 1904, Stoddard Manufacturing Company was reincorporated as Dayton Motor Car Company and they began the manufacture of the Stoddard-Dayton automobile.
 It became the second largest employer in Dayton, second only to Barney & Smith, occupying the 68000 sqft plant at Third and McDonough Streets that had been built for the agricultural implements forerunner in 1871.
 That landmark stood until 1994.

 The Stoddards competed in those years with other local Dayton companies including the Speedwell Motor Car Company, the Dayton Electric Car Company, the Darling Motor Car Company, the Apple Automobile Company, and the Custer Specialty Company, but without question, the Stoddard-Dayton was one of the highest quality automobiles made in its time.
 In 1909, the Stoddards formed the Courier Car Company (effectively a division of Dayton Motor Car) to manufacture smaller, cheaper automobiles, heavy trucks and taxicabs.
 The Courier company occupied an earlier Stoddard building at Fourth Street and Wayne Avenue.

 A Stoddard-Dayton won the first race at the Indianapolis Motor Speedway in 1909 and was the pace car in 1911 for the first Indianapolis 500.
 In 1910, the Dayton Motor Car Company was sold to United States Motor Company of Detroit, a rival of General Motors.

 John W. Stoddard died in Dayton in 1917.
 His son and partner Charles Grimes Stoddard died less than four years later and Susan Stoddard, John's wife, died a few months after Charles.
 The Queen Anne-style Stoddard mansion stood on Grafton Hill overlooking the Great Miami River and the city of Dayton.
 In 1926, it was razed to make way for the Dayton Masonic Temple (now Masonic Center).